vespa-engine/documentation/en/llms-rag.md

 However, notice here the use of the `query` query parameter.
 In [LLMs in Vespa](llms-in-vespa.html), we used a `prompt` parameter to set up the prompt to send to the LLM.
-You can also do that in the `RAGSearcher`, however this means that no actualy query is run in Vespa.
+You can also do that in the `RAGSearcher`, however this means that no actual query is run in Vespa.
 For Vespa to run a search, you need to specify a `yql` or `query` parameter.
 By using `query` here, this text is used as both query text for the document retrieval, and in the prompt sent to the LLM, as we will see below.